Danny Duffy: Texas Rangers

 On January 27, 2023, Duffy signed a minor-league contract with the Texas Rangers organization.
 He began the season on the injured list, then was activated to pitch for the Double-A Frisco RoughRiders in early June.
 In 28 appearances split between Frisco and the Triple–A Round Rock Express, Duffy recorded a cumulative 3.28 ERA with 42 strikeouts across 35 2/3 innings of work.
 On November 6, he elected free agency.
 During the offseason, he pitched for Cangrejeros de Santurce of the Puerto Rican Winter League.

 On February 5, 2024, Duffy re-signed with the Rangers on a new minor-league contract.
 In 10 games for Triple–A Round Rock, he compiled a 5.50 ERA with 17 strikeouts across 18 innings pitched.
 On May 8, Duffy was released by the Rangers organization.

 Piratas de Campeche

 On May 10, 2025, Duffy signed with the Piratas de Campeche of the Mexican League.
+He was released prior to the start of the season.